United States Marshals Service: 19th century

+During the War of 1812, marshals such as Peter Le Barbier Duplessis played a significant role in communicating intelligence and in defense of key sites such as New Orleans.
 During the settlement of the American frontier, marshals served as the main source of day-to-day law enforcement in areas that had no local government of their own.
 U.S. Marshals were instrumental in keeping law and order in the "Old West" era.
-They were involved in apprehending desperadoes such as Bill Doolin, Ned Christie, and in 1893, the infamous Dalton Gang after a shoot-out that left Deputy Marshals Ham Hueston, Lafe Shadley, and posse member Dick Speed, dead.
+They were involved in apprehending desperadoes such as Bill Doolin, Ned Christie, and in 1893, the infamous Dalton Gang after a shoot-out that left dead Deputy Marshals Ham Hueston and Lafe Shadley, and posse member Dick Speed.
 Individual deputy marshals have been seen as legendary heroes in the face of rampant lawlessness (see Notable marshals below) with Wyatt Earp, Bat Masterson, Dallas Stoudenmire, and Bass Reeves as examples of well-known marshals.
 Bill Tilghman, Heck Thomas, and Chris Madsen formed a legendary law enforcement trio known as "Three Guardsmen" when they worked together policing the vast, lawless Oklahoma and Indian Territories.

 Until its repeal in 1864, the Fugitive Slave Act of 1850 tasked marshals to accept an affidavit on its face to recover a fugitive slave.

-On October 26, 1881, Deputy U.S. Marshal Virgil Earp, his brothers, Special Deputy U.S. Marshals Morgan and Wyatt Earp, and Special Deputy U.S. Marshal John "Doc" H. Holliday gunned down Frank and Tom McLaury and Billy Clanton in the legendary gunfight at the O.K.
+On October 26, 1881, Deputy U.S. Marshal and Tombstone City Marshal Virgil Earp, his brothers, Deputy City Marshal Morgan and temporary Assistant City Marshal Wyatt, and temporary Assistant City Marshal John "Doc" H. Holliday (the latter two only sworn in by Virgil moments before), gunned down Frank and Tom McLaury and Billy Clanton in the legendary gunfight at the O.K.
 Corral in Tombstone, Arizona.
 In 1894, U.S. Marshals helped suppress the Pullman Strike.

+Marshals of the Consular Court

+During the 19th century, the United States government appointed marshals to be attached to the courts of American consulates in China, the Ottoman Empire, and Siam.
+The duties of these marshals included settling shipboard disputes and mutinies aboard American vessels, the apprehension of runaway sailors and American crews engaged in the illegal slave trade, adjusting claims for damages caused by American sailors to natives, and the rescue of natives kidnapped for slavery by Americans.